Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Introduction

 while ensuring $(\eps, \delta)$-differential privacy.
 Here, $\rvx$ represents the model parameters, $\psi$ is a convex regularization and $f_i$'s, for all $i$, are assumed to be convex, smooth, and Lipschitz-continuous\footnote{Convexity and smoothness are standard assumptions in the optimization literature.
 Lipschitzness is used only for privacy analysis \cite{Feldman2018privacy_amp_iter, ye2022singapore_paper}, and is not required for convergence analysis.
 Indeed, the Lipschitzness assumption can be removed by using gradient clipping ~\cite{Abadi2016dpsgd} in practice.
 For simplicity, we retain the Lipschitz assumption. }.
 For clarity of presentation, we consider twice differentiable $\psi$ (e.g., $\psi(\rvx) = \|\rvx\|^2$) in the main paper\footnote{ In our experiments, we consider $\psi$ as $\ell_1$ regularizer, $\ell_2$ regularizer and the projection operator.
 Detailed proofs for $\psi$ as the $\ell_1$ regularizer and as the projection operator onto a convex set are provided in Appendix~\ref{sec:appendix_other_reg}. }.

-A well-known approach to address the above problem is DP-SGD~\cite{Abadi2016dpsgd, bassily2014private_erm}, the private variant of stochastic gradient descent.
+A well-known approach to address the above problem is DP-SGD~\cite{bassily2014private_erm, Abadi2016dpsgd}, the private variant of stochastic gradient descent.
 In DP-SGD, at each iteration, a gradient is computed using a randomly picked sample from the training data, followed by the addition of Gaussian noise to ensure differential privacy.
 However, the reliance on i.i.d. sampling introduces practical challenges.
 Consequently, DP-SGD in its original form is seldom implemented in practice.
-Instead, as noted in~\cite{Ponomareva2023dpfyml, chua2024how_private_dp_sgd, chua2024scalable_dp}, \textit {shuffled gradient methods}, which traverse samples from the training dataset sequentially in a certain order, are often used in private optimization codebases and libraries, such as \textit{Tensorflow Privacy}~\cite{tensorflow_privacy} and \textit{PyTorch Opacus}~\cite{pytorch_opacus}, but their privacy parameters are often incorrectly set based on the analysis of DP-SGD.
+Instead, as noted in~\cite{Ponomareva2023dpfyml, chua2024how_private_dp_sgd, chua2024scalable_dp}, \textit {shuffled gradient methods}, which traverse samples from the training dataset sequentially, are often used in private optimization codebases and libraries, such as \textit{Tensorflow Privacy}~\cite{tensorflow_privacy} and \textit{PyTorch Opacus}~\cite{pytorch_opacus}.
+However, their privacy parameters are often incorrectly set based on the analysis of DP-SGD.

 In the non-private setting, shuffled gradient methods (a class of methods, which we abbreviate with $\SG$) converge provably faster than SGD~\cite{liu2024last_iterate_shuffled_gradient}.
 However, the convergence of \textit{private} shuffled gradient methods (which we denote by $\DPSG$), and how it compares to DP-SGD is poorly understood.
-This gap motivates our first key question: \fbox{ \parbox{0.48\textwidth}{ \textit{What is the privacy-convergence trade-off of private shuffled gradient methods?} } }
+This gap motivates our first key question: